rust-gamedev/rust-gamedev.github.io/content/blog/graphics-meetup-03/index.md

 **16:55 - 17:25**

-> An overview of the current state of rend3: new data and gpu driven rendering
+> An overview of the current state of rend3: new data and gpu driven rendering model,
-> model, performance.
+> performance improvements, and a look into the future.

 ### Conclusion